Home

 Scott 1792

-It should be noted that, starting this year in the United States, this celebration will be moved to the first weekend after Labor Day (September 6 and 7, 2025) to coincide with National Grandparents (and the Elderly) Day in the United States, which is the weekend that many local communities, schools, and parishes have honored grandparents and the elderly for some time.
+It should be noted that, starting this year in the United States, this celebration will be moved to the first weekend after Labor Day (this year falling on September 12 and 13) to coincide with National Grandparents (and the Elderly) Day in the United States, which is the weekend that many local communities, schools, and parishes have honored grandparents and the elderly for some time.

 For the World Day for Grandparents and the Elderly, the Vatican will offer a plenary indulgence.
 As defined by the Catechism of the Catholic Church, an indulgence is a: